-The Sabuncu Lab is a brand new research group at Cornell Engineering that conducts research in the field of biomedical data analysis, in particular imaging data, and with an application emphasis on neuroscience and neurology.
+The Sabuncu Lab is a research group spanning Cornell Tech and Weill Cornell Medicine Radiology.
+We conduct research in the field of biomedical data analysis, in particular imaging data, and with an application emphasis on neuroscience and neurology.
 We use tools from signal/image processing, probabilistic modeling, statistical inference, computer vision, computational geometry, graph theory, and machine learning to develop algorithms that allow us to learn from and exploit large-scale biomedical data.

 Mert Sabuncu received a PhD degree in Electrical Engineering from Princeton University, where his dissertation work focused on the image processing problem of establishing spatial correspondence across multiple clinical scans.
 Mert then moved to Massachusetts Institute of Technology (MIT) to do a post-doc at the Computer Science and Artificial Intelligence Lab (CSAIL), where he worked with Polina Golland on biomedical image analysis.